 In October 2008, I discovered Malagasy Wiktionary.
 At the beginning I actually didn’t know what to do out there, so I continued to work on the Malagasy Wikipedia just to become more skilled and used to write Malagasy.

 In July 2009, I was on vacation to my fatherland: Madagascar.
-I have taken this occasion to learn deeplier the written Malagasy language, though my means were quite limited: reading newspapers, the Bible (I am christian), watching news broadcasts on TV as well as on Radio… I almost forget French (!), though it was present almost everywhere as second official language.
+I have taken this occasion to learn more deeply the written Malagasy language, though my means were quite limited: reading newspapers, the Bible (I am christian), watching news broadcasts on TV as well as on Radio… I almost forget French (!), though it was present almost everywhere as second official language.

 When back to France, I have decided to incite potential volunteers that are able to write to contribute on the Malagasy language Wikimedia projects: but you know, Madagascar was in crisis and people sometimes asked for money to contribute: other blamed me on my spelling mistakes, and others simply ignore the request.
 I had less and less time to dedicate to the projects and I have no money to give this way.
-One day, I decided that I couldn’t wait anymore for someone to arrive: the progress of my skills in Malagasy, in programming languages, and the promise of a very busy future (inducing a chronical lack of time) mentally forced me to do something, to do something for my mother tongue, even a tiny little thing.
+One day, I decided that I couldn’t wait anymore for someone to arrive: the progress of my skills in Malagasy, in programming languages, and the promise of a very busy future (inducing a chronic lack of time) mentally forced me to do something, to do something for my mother tongue, even a tiny little thing.

 In 2010, when I could write in my mother tongue without too much spelling mistakes, I started to write bots.
 Once they are written, I ran them at the very full speed: fifty thousand edits per day: that was the pace, the normal pace.
 At the beginning it was the importation of foreign language wikis from other wikis, and it consisted mainly in importing verb forms, first through an import form, and after through a script that copy-pastes other wikis’ content pages to the Malagasy Wiktionary equivalent page.
 I went slightly at the beginning, but I did it more and more often, till the wiki got 200,000 content pages.
-On these possible coyright-infringing importations, I received a warning from a user that almost got his mother tongue wiki closed due to the creation of thousands of useless pages.
+On these possible copyright-infringing importations, I received a warning from a user that almost got his mother tongue wiki closed due to the creation of thousands of useless pages.

 In 2011, I got mad: after discovering the astonishing easiness of Volapük, I wrote a script to upload the word forms of that language.
 At full speed – i.e around 50,000 edits per day – three weeks were required to make the Malagasy Wiktionary the third biggest Wiktionary of the world.
 But months passed, and no one, absolutely no one, did contribute: one day on the wiki, the number of active users dropped to two, for a wiki that contains 1,19 million content pages (in comparison, the German Wikipedia which had a comparable article count, didn’t count less than 25,000 active users) !

 On July of the same year, a new script has been written.
 That script allowed to create translations based on foreign language entries.
-With that script, up to 5,000 articles were created, and they mainly concern lemmata entries.
-Just a few weeks later, the import of all Malagaasy words has been completed.
+With that script, up to 5,000 articles were created, and they mainly concern lemma entries.
+Just a few weeks later, the import of all Malagasy words has been completed.
 But its repercussion on article count was not visible due to the mass deletion of Volapük language entries.
 Why this mass deletion?
 Because many entries seemed to be wrong as they are not conjugation of verbs, but nouns (-.-‘), so the decision is taken to delete them all to re-create them later, with a better quality if possible.
 Since then, my activity on the Malagasy Wikipedia is put in brackets to dedicate my whole wiki time to the renovation of the Malagasy Wiktionary.

 During the summer vacation, I took the time to restructure the Malagasy Wiktionary.
-The article, category structure were inspired by the structure of the French Wiktionary: use of template for languages, parts of speech, allowed the Malagasy Wiktionary entries to be automatically categorised through the use of templates.
+The article, category structure were inspired by the structure of the French Wiktionary: use of template for languages, parts of speech, allowed the Malagasy Wiktionary entries to be automatically categorized through the use of templates.
 Time passed and the routine started to install.

 One night, I discovered an online Malagasy monolingual dictionary.
-Having no idea about the copyrightability of the content (the copyright seemed to apply only on design), I decided to reuse the content on that dictionary to complete the entries on the Malagasy Wiktionary.
+Having no idea about the copyright-ability of the content (the copyright seemed to apply only on design), I decided to reuse the content on that dictionary to complete the entries on the Malagasy Wiktionary.
 The problem arrived just a few weeks later, when I received a mail from a Wikimedia Foundation staff member.
 P. Beaudette.
-In its mail, he asked me the origin of the malagasy language entries, I answered they were from various bilingual dictionaries, and the online monolingual dictionary… An copyright infringement investigation was led and my bot was blocked during the whole processus.
+In its mail, he asked me the origin of the Malagasy language entries, I answered they were from various bilingual dictionaries, and the online monolingual dictionary… An copyright infringement investigation was led and my bot was blocked during the whole process.
 At the end of it, I was told by the staff member to remove the 30,000 entries that infringe the original dictionary’s copyright, which was done.

 After this copyright infringement episode, I decided to orient my contribution in adding Malagasy language content to other wikis.
 But before that, I did some work on the Fijian and Tagalog Wiktionaries, that was more or less appreciated… There was in particular an IP address checking my contributions on the Fijian and Tagalog Wiktionaries.
 This IP told me to stop mass-adding content to these languages of which I speak no word.
 I ceased to work on both wikis a few weeks later, as the work is finished.